 - Wireless charging: first to introduce in-vehicle wireless charging for portable devices

-- Electronic Vehicle Tracking System (EVTS): first to market with a new interactive vehicle tracking device that sends owner a text when vehicle is driven too fast or too far based on pre-set parameters
+- Electronic Vehicle Tracking System (EVTS): first to market with a new interactive vehicle tracking device that uses an Automotive telematics unit and that sends owner a text when vehicle is driven too fast or too far based on pre-set parameters

 - 2011 Mopar Challenger Drag Pak: first to introduce a 500-plus cubic-inch V-10 drag-race package car